The Orthodox Community Responds to Donald Trump at AIPAC

 Rabbi Dovid Zirkind

-Are these guys aware of Israel’s restrictive immigration policy?
+Are these rabbis aware of Israel’s restrictive immigration policy?
 Do they think Muslims can immigrate to Israel?
 Because I want the US to have the same restrictive immigration policy and the same type of walls that Israel has and I would hate to think that Modern Orthodox rabbis deem it normal to have one standard of acceptable behavior for themselves, and a totally different standard for the goy.

 I have no objection to dual morality systems (where you have one ethic for how you treat members of your in-group and another ethic for how you treat outsiders).
 Most peoples have this, but it is a bit rich for exponents of a dual morality system such as Orthodox Judaism to lecture outsiders on the evils of racism, discrimination and bigotry.